ctrlaltdeleon/infinitygauntlet/journal/journal-2020.md

   - `npm install -g npm-check-update`
   - `ncu` will let the user know about updates, but not make the updates.
   - `ncu -u` will update the `package.json` with the updates, then recommended to follow up with `npm install`.
+- In `Git`, how do you change the message of a previous commit?
+  - `git commit --amend -m "%NEW-MESSAGE-HERE%"`
 - Gym!
   - Flex.